grgkro/studileih-angular/README.md

 # Studileih

 ## Google Maps zum Laufen bekommen:
-Get the file gmaps_environment.ts and put it in the folder environments.
+Get the file gmaps_environment.ts and put it in the folder environments

 ## version